LONELY GRAVES IN THE MURRAY VALLEY

 |- Popular though the aforesaid folklore may be.
 Meticulous research through

-the volumes of historic documentation, that relate to the fire aboard the P S
+the volumes of historic documentation, relating to the fire aboard the P S

 Bunyip, has failed to find any evidence, whatsoever, to verify the alleged